-Grade checks will be conducted each Friday.
-Any student with the grade of an F will be considered ineligible to participate in any extra-curricular/co-curricular activity until the next grade period check.
-At that time, a student's status will be re-evaluated; and, if the student possesses no failing grades, he/she will be reinstated to participate in extra-curricular/co-curricular activities.
+Grade checks will be conducted each Tuesday.
+Any student with an F will be required to attend mandatory tutoring before the next grade check, the student will be eligible to participate in any extra-curricular or co-curricular activity until the next grade period check (this is a one week grace period).
+If a student does not attend the mandatory tutoring sessions they will be considered ineligible to participate in any extra-curricular or co-curricular activity until the next grade period check.
 If the student does possess one or more failing grades, the student will remain ineligible until the grades are out of the failing range at the next grade check.
-This process will continue throughout the school year and from the fourth quarter final grades to the first mid-term of the following year.
+This process will continue throughout the school year.
 Co-op schools will notify the host school of the grade eligibility of their students.
 If a student fails two or more classes in a semester, that student will be ineligible the entire next semester per MSHSAA standards.